|6.1 (SD)||6.1 (HD)||6.2 Create (SD)||6.3 Emerge (SD)||6.4 KMOS PBS Kids (SD)|

-KMOS is available throughout most of central Missouri by streaming on the PBS Video app on Android mobile, Amazon Fire tablets, iOS, tvOS, Chromecast and ROKU.
-Livestream support for Android TV and Amazon Fire TV will be available by the end of October 2020, and support for Samsung TV is planned for 2021.
+KMOS is available throughout most of central Missouri by streaming on the PBS Video app on Android mobile, Amazon Fire tablets, iOS, tvOS, Chromecast, Android TV, Amazon Fire TV, Samsung TV, and ROKU.

 All four KMOS channels can be received using a UHF antenna, or on one of many cable and satellite providers.
 The table to the left lists the ones of which we are aware, however we would appreciate your feedback should you find any of the information has changed.

 Note: Some providers will assign different channel numbers to our signal in different communities. (e.g. Charter/Spectrum carries 6.1 on either 707 or 709, depending on your location.)

 For more information about our programming and availability, call our main office during business hours (800-753-3436).

 To learn about antennas and the stations you might receive, visit www.antennapoint.com, www.antennaweb.orgor www.tvfool.com.

 If you have trouble picking up channel 6, follow these steps:

 * use the largest UHF/VHF antenna rated for long distances;

 * mount it as high as possible;

 * use an amplifier mounted on the antenna;